 Nutrition therapy for patients on chronic dialysis

-Guidelines recommend the use of intradialytic parenteral nutrition for patients with malnutrition if an adequate oral or enteral nutrition was not possible and a number of additional criteria is met.
+Guidelines recommend the use of intradialytic parenteral nutrition for patients with malnutrition if a significant improvement in nutritional status is not achievable through oral or enteral nutrition and a number of additional criteria is met.
 Screening tools such as the “Subjective Global Assessment” (SGA) are available to structure decision making.

 Patients in need of chronic hemodialysis typically have an arterio-venous shunt to enable appropriate blood flow.
 Alternatively, catheters for dialysis such as Shaldon’s are applied.
-In non-acutely ill malnourished HD patients, IDPN is infused through the venous line during dialysis.
+Nutritional support given during dialysis can be added into the venous part of the catheter system.

 The preparation largely depends on the choice of the nutritional regime whether a ready-to-mix product or a compounded regime shall be used.
 The additional injection of vitamins and trace elements might be indicated.
 Goes without saying: thorough disinfection of devices and correct priming of the giving set is crucial.